MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   `this.discreet`

-This is a simple Boolean value indicating whether interactions with Items and Inventory Items using this Prefab will be [[narrated|Data-Structure:-Narration]] or not.
+This is a simple Boolean value indicating whether interactions with Items and Inventory Items using this Prefab will be [narrated](Narration.md) or not.
 Specifically, if this is `false`, then [[Alter Ego]] will notify the Room if a Player inspects, takes, or drops an Item using this Prefab; or inspects, stashes, unstashes, or moves to another Room carrying an Inventory Item using this Prefab.
 Additionally, if this is `false`, then when an Inventory Item using this Prefab is moved to either of the Player's hands, it will be added to the "hands" item list in that Player's description.

 ### Size